nathansmithpiano/NiceWeather/Docs/Overview.md

 NiceWeather is a tool that allows users to search and get recommendations on where to go based on weather.
-Data is imported using the National Weather Service's free Weather.gov API.
+JSON Data is requested from the National Weather Service's free Weather.gov API.

 Endpoint: https://api.weather.gov/points/39.11771,-106.445335
 Using GPS coordinates (latitude, longitude), Weather.gov API returns:

 ##### @context: schema details for a Point based on GeoJSON
-Example:
 ```
 "city": "s:addressLocality",
 "state": "s:addressRegion",